Table Of Contents

 Look, I get it.
 You've googled "things to do in Brussels" and found the same recycled lists everywhere.
 Grand Place (check), Manneken Pis (sigh), Royal Museums (yawn).
 But here's the thing about my city, it's not built for your Instagram feed.
 Brussels is a contradiction wrapped in Art Nouveau and served with a side of bureaucratic absurdity.

 Forget the tourist trail for a moment.
-When people ask "what is there to do in Brussels Belgium" that feels authentic, I always start with the spaces between the famous spots.
-This is where Brussels things to do get interesting.
+When people ask "what is there to do in Brussels, Belgium" that feels genuine, I always start with the spaces between the famous spots.
+This is where things get interesting.

-Thursday mornings, I walk through Place du Jeu de Balle, where the city's most authentic flea market unfolds.
+Thursday mornings, I walk through Place du Jeu de Balle, where the city's most enjoyable flea market is held.
 This isn't quaint, it's gloriously chaotic.
 Vendors hawk everything from Soviet-era cameras to your grandmother's china.

 The market starts at 6 AM daily until early to mid-afternoon (2 PM on weekdays, 3 PM on weekends).